 In this article, we’ve taken a look at the history of cryptography, how it works, what types of cryptography are available, and how they protect you in your daily life.

-While there are a number of ways to enable cryptography to protect your information, perhaps the best way to ensure a secure layer of encryption to all of your online activities is to use a quality VPN provider.
+While there are a number of ways to enable cryptography to protect your information, perhaps the best way to ensure a secure layer of encryption to all of your online activities is to use a quality VPN provider, like ExpressVPN, or any of the other VPNs that I have reviewed on my website.

 Stay safe out there, my friends!